Pastromhaug/ps6/README.md

 pokejouki

-Our milkshake bring all the boys to the yard,
+Our milkshake bring all the bots to the yard
-Damn right, it's botter than yours.